 If you want your writing to be objective, start by doing good science.
 That is, start with a hypothesis, not a conclusion or an agenda.
 Design an investigation to test your hypothesis.
 And build in ways to check your data.
 That may mean comparing your findings with what others have reported in the literature.
 If possible, use multiple test methods so the results from one method overlap or shed light on the results from the others.
 Then base your conclusions on the data.

 Throughout the investigation and the reporting, never cross the line between science and advocacy.
 You are not selling a product or trying to win the case for your client.
 You are there to determine and report the facts as dispassionately as you can.
+This is how you best promote public health, safety, and welfare in your role as an engineer.

 The purpose of technical writing is to convey scientific information clearly and accurately.
 It should be both objective and impersonal in style.
 It should appeal to the intellect, not the emotions or imagination, of the reader.
 And it should rely heavily on facts and data.